Free Walking Tour Berlin

 5. Connection to the Outside World

-The transit corridors consisted of roads, railways, and air routes that allowed travel between West Berlin and West Germany.
-These routes were under strict control and subjected to inspections at the Berlin Wall’s checkpoints, but they provided a vital lifeline for the city and its inhabitants.
+The roads, railways and air routes that constituted the transit corridors connected West Berlin with West Germany.
+These routes were kept under strict control, and they’re inspected to the hilt at the Berlin Wall’s checkpoints, but they were an incredibly essential link for the city and its people.

 6. The Fall of the Wall